 Preterm labor and premature birth

 Preterm labor is labor that happens too early, before 37 weeks of pregnancy.
 Preterm labor can lead to premature birth.
 This means your baby is born before 37 weeks of pregnancy.
 Babies born this early can face serious health problems.
-Nearly half a million babies are born prematurely each year in this country.
+Each year in this country, about 380,000 babies are born prematurely.

 What causes preterm labor and birth?